AttilaFabianMC/Untitled-Parkour/README.md

 The offical Untitled-Parkour Open Source Code
-What requires: Godot 4.5/Basic knowlage of gdscript or c# or any other launglage and a brain
+What requires: Godot 4.5/Basic knowlage of gdscript or c# or any other launglage